Balancing Covariates via Propensity Score Weighting: Discussion and Extensions

 The results of Section \ref{sec:largesample} readily extend under the same assumptions to optimizing a common target distribution $f(x)h(x)$ for comparisons of $J>2$ groups \citep{Imbens00,ImaiDVD04}.
 Suppose $e_j(x), j=1,\dots,J$ are conditional probabilities of assignment to group $j$, with $\sum e_j(x)=1$, and that the objective is to minimize the sum of the variances of weighted group means.
 Then the balancing weights are $w_j(x)=h(x)/e_j(x)$, and under the conditions of Corollary 1 they are optimized for $h(x)\propto\left(\sum 1/e_j(x)\right)^{-1}$.
 Extensions to (known) heteroscedasticity or to an unequally-weighted objective function are straightforward.
 However, comparison of multiple groups allows consideration of a larger selection of propensity score model specifications than the two-group comparison, as well as different sets of comparisons of interest.
-(The exact balance results of Section \ref{sec:overlap} also apply for weights calculated under multinomial or nested logistic models.)
 Heuristically, $h(\cdot)$ gives the most relative weight to the covariate regions in which {\em none} of the $e_j(\cdot)$ are close to zero.
 With multiple groups this region of joint overlap might be small or nonexistent, even if all the pairwise overlaps are substantial.
 Thus, the suitability of weighting to a common distribution depends on the specifics of covariate distributions, models, and scientific objectives of the analysis.
 Similar issues arise in matching of multiple groups.